The ISKCON Toronto Blog - News & Events!

 - Apathy Japa - Chanting with absolutely no desire or enthusiasm to chant.

 The Town Hall will begin with a small presentation from the ISKCON Toronto Temple Council, highlighting the successes, challenges and financial developments over the last several months.
 After this, we will open up the dialogue to our entire community to share their thoughts, dreams, concerns and suggestions about how we can continue to grow our temple and community.

 Please accept this as a warm invitation for you to come and attend our Town Hall.
-Our hope is that we will be able to host these Town Halls every three months and thus increase the communication between the temple management and our dear congregation.
+We continue to host these Town Halls every three months in an attempt to increase the communication between the temple management and our dear congregation.

 The ISKCON Toronto Temple Council